 - representation of an investment fund in connection with short-swing profit claims made by a large investor

-- representation of a multibillion-dollar hedge fund in connection with an investigation of a tender offer by New Zealand Takeovers Panel.
+- representation of a multibillion-dollar hedge fund in connection with an investigation by New Zealand Takeovers Panel of a partial tender offer

 Mr. Rappaport’s community, civic and charitable activities include being a:

 - member of the New York City Bar Association, where he served on the Committee on Professional Responsibility from 2000-2005

 - member of the Board of ArsNova, a nonprofit theater and arts organization in New York City

 - member of community basketball board from 2008-present

 - adjunct professor of law for legal writing, Benjamin N. Cardozo Law School, 1997-2001.

 - Moderator, ACA Compliance Group Spring Compliance Conference, Hedge Fund Manager Breakout Session (May 2016)

 - Speaker,NRS 31stSpring Compliance Conference, “New Developments in Insider Trading” (May 2016)